Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Scatter plot of weight versus height');

 Each marker represents the height and weight of one person.
 Based on the shape of the result, it looks like taller people are heavier, but there are a few things about this plot that make it hard to interpret.
 Most importantly, it is overplotted, which means that there are markers piled on top of each other so you can’t tell where there are a lot of data points and where there is just one.
-When that happens, the results can be misleading.
+When that happens, the picture can be misleading.

-One way to improve the plot is to use transparency, which we can do with the keyword argument alpha.
-The lower the value of alpha, the more transparent each data point is.
+One way to improve the plot is to use transparency, which we can do with the keyword argument alpha

-Here’s what it looks like with alpha=0.01.
+Here’s what it looks like with alpha=0.01

 plt.plot(height, weight, 'o', alpha=0.01)